5 Stock Market Strategies Used by Warren Buffett & Top Investors.

 Despite the risks, growth investing is a stock strategy that has the potential to deliver multi-bagger returns.
 As a growth investor, one continues to hold growth stocks for the long term if earnings continue as expected.
 This long-term holding often results in exceptional returns.

-3.Momentum Investing: A Dynamic Stock Strategy
+3.Momentum Investing: A Dynamic Stock Strategy.

 Momentum investing is a stock strategy that involves buying stocks showing upward-trending prices and selling stocks with downward-trending prices.
 This approach is based on the idea that trends can persist for some time, and investors can profit by staying with a trend until it ends, regardless of its duration.